Unforgettable Double Roles in Malayalam Movies

 6.Kavya Madhavan in Mizhi Randilum (2003)

 Malayalam actresses have very rarely done dual roles.
 Kavya Madhavan’s dual role in Mizhi Randilum is pure bliss.
-Like in most dual role movies, Kavya plays the twins Bhadra and Bhama.
+Like in most double role movies, Kavya plays the twins Bhadra and Bhama.
 It is a family drama directed by Ranjith that also stars Indrajith, Dileep, and Revathy.
 The film explores the lives of Bhama and Bhadra covering the love angle and family equations.